Jeremiah Chamberlain: Fate of Oakland College

 Immediately following Chamberlain's death, a minister and Oakland professor named John Russell Hutchinson became interim president.
 It took roughly three months for a permanent successor, the minister Robert L. Stanton, to take the presidency, which he did in early November 1851.
 (Note: Johnson & Brown (1904) incorrectly claim that Hutchinson was president from September 5, 1850 (a typo of Chamberlain's death date) until 1854 (the year Stanton resigned).)
 Its next two presidents were James Purviance, a missionary and minister who resigned due to ill health in 1860, and William L. Breckinridge, a minister who, like Chamberlain, later became president of Centre College.
 The college closed in 1861 at the outbreak of the American Civil War.
 It reopened briefly after the war's end, under the leadership of president Joseph Calvin, though his death soon after quickly led to the school's permanent end.
 In 1871, the campus was sold to the state, and it reopened as Alcorn A&M College (now Alcorn State University).

 In 1879, Chamberlain-Hunt Academy opened in Port Gibson, Mississippi, under the auspices of the Synod of Mississippi.
 It was named for Chamberlain and David Hunt.
-The academy functioned as a Presbyterian prep school—it became a military school in 1915—and Alumni and benefactors considered it the de facto successor to Oakland.
+The academy functioned as a Presbyterian prep school—it became a military school in 1895—and was considered the de facto successor to Oakland.
 The school closed in 2014 due to low enrollment, as it had fewer than thirty students during its last academic year.
 Chamberlain's papers were originally housed by the academy before being moved to the Mississippi Department of Archives and History in Jackson.